Mueller reportedly targets Trump's tweets in obstruction probe

 As it has turned out, James Comey lied and leaked and totally protected Hillary Clinton.
 He was the best thing that ever happened to her!— Donald J. Trump (@realDonaldTrump) October 18, 2017

-Other aspects of Mueller's obstruction probe include the president's questioning of key witnesses about what they discussed with investigators, misleading official White House new releases and the reported consideration of pardon offers to targets of the investigation who might choose to cooperate with Mueller.
+Other aspects of Mueller's obstruction probe include the president's questioning of key witnesses about what they discussed with investigators, misleading official White House news releases and the reported consideration of pardon offers to targets of the investigation who might choose to cooperate with Mueller.
 Mueller is reportedly looking into whether these actions add up to witness intimidation.
 The New York Times reports that Rudolph Giuliani, Trump's lead lawyer, has rejected the interest in the president's tweets as desperation.
 "If you're going to obstruct justice, you do it quietly and secretly, not in public," Giuliani told the publication.

 "There's rarely evidence that someone sits down and says, 'I intend to commit a crime,' so any type of investigation hangs on using additional evidence to build a narrative arc that hangs together," Samuel Buell, a Duke University law professor and former senior federal prosecutor, told the New York Times.
 "That's why a prosecutor wants more pieces of evidence.
 You need to lock down the argument."